-After the corporate performance rating is determined, the individual performance of each NEO is reviewed by the organization and compensation committee in consultation with Mr. Robin (other than with respect to his own performance) in order to determine the appropriate individual performance percentage rating to be assigned to the executive for the performance period.
-Mr. Robin's individual performance is separately reviewed by the organization and compensation committee.
-Each NEO's actual annual bonus is based on a combination of the corporate performance rating and his or her individual performance.
-The Incentive Compensation Plan does not provide for a specific allocation or weighting of between corporate and individual performance.
-The actual annual bonus awarded for each NEO is determined by us in our sole discretion, and the maximum payout for each NEO, including Mr. Robin, could be up to 200% of his or her annual performance-based compensation target (or, by the same token, an individual executive's award could be reduced to 0% based on individual performance regardless of the corporate performance rating).
+After the corporate performance rating is determined, the individual performance of each NEO is reviewed by the Organization and Compensation Committee in consultation with Mr. Robin (other than with respect to his own performance) in order to determine the appropriate individual performance percentage rating to be assigned to the executive for the performance period.
+Mr. Robin's individual performance is separately reviewed by the Organization and Compensation Committee.
+Each NEO's actual annual bonus is based on a combination of the corporate performance rating and individual performance.
+The Incentive Compensation Plan does not provide for a specific allocation or weighting between corporate and individual performance.
+The actual annual bonus awarded for each NEO is determined by the Organization and Compensation Committee in its sole discretion, and the maximum payout for each NEO, including Mr. Robin, could be up to 200% of his or her annual performance-based compensation target (or, by the same token, an individual executive's award could be reduced to 0% based on individual performance regardless of the corporate performance rating).

-Target Annual Short-Term Incentive Compensation for 2015.
-The NEOs were each assigned a target annual incentive for 2015 ranging from 50% to 75% of base salary, which remained unchanged from the levels (expressed as a percentage of base salary) established in 2014.
-The table below shows the target annual incentive assigned by us to each NEO for 2015 both as a dollar amount and as a percentage of base salary.
+Target Annual Short-Term Incentive Compensation for 2018.
+The NEOs were each assigned a target annual incentive for 2018 ranging from 50% to 85% of base salary.
+All NEOs bonus percentage of base salary remained unchanged from the 2017 levels.
+The table below shows the target annual incentive assigned by us to each NEO for 2018 both as a dollar amount and as a percentage of base salary.

-Name Target Annual Incentive for 2015 (\$) Target Annual Incentive for 2015 (% of Base Salary)
+Name Target Annual Incentive for 2018 (\$) Target Annual Incentive for 2018 (% of Base Salary)

-Howard W. Robin 669,465 75%
+Howard W. Robin 823,583 85%

-John Nicholson 281,550 50%
+Gil M. Labrucherie 315,848 50%

-Ivan Gergel, M.D.
-310,500 50%
+Stephen K. Doberstein, Ph.D.
+300,000 50%

 Maninder Hora, Ph.D.
-215,300 50%
+244,709 50%

-Gil M. Labrucherie 273,250 50%
+Jillian B. Thomsen 217,500 50%

 Company Performance Objectives.
-The 2015 corporate objectives and relative weightings assigned to each objective were as follows:
+The 2018 corporate objectives and relative weightings assigned to each objective were as follows: